springfall2008/batpred/docs/apps-yaml.md

 - **load_filter_threshold** - Sets the number of minutes of zero load data to be considered a gap (that's filled with average data), the default is 30.
 To disable, set it to 1440.

+## iBoost energy

+- **iboost_energy_today** - Set to a sensor which tracks the amount of energy sent to your solar diverter, can also be used to subtract from your historical load for more accurate predictions.

 ## Inverter control configurations

 - **inverter_limit** - One per inverter.
 When set defines the maximum watts of AC output power for your inverter (e.g. 3600).